Here is some additional information for after your first year

 To qualify for the M.S. or Ph.D in mathematics, students must pass 3 qualifying exams in the areas of Algebra, Topology, and Analysis.
 In general, you have 3 attempts at each exam, starting from the time you take the Core I course in that area.
 These exams are offered each year in August and January, and must be completed by the end of the second year of study.
 It is generally expected that they be completed by the end of the first year of study.

 **IMPORTANT NOTE: You may take the exams before the semester even starts if you feel you are capable.
 This is advised if you have had more than 2 semesters of advanced study in these areas.
-The exams will be going on during GEAUX, and are scheduled as follows:
+The exams will be going on during the second week of GEAUX in Lockett 232, and are scheduled as follows:

-A general exam to be completed by the end of the 3rd year of study is an oral examination from a selected committee of professors over topics relating to previous classes taken.
-It is generally expected that this exam be completed by the end of the 2nd year of study.
+The general exam to be completed by the end of the 3rd year of study is an oral examination from a selected committee of professors over content which is established by the individual student's Advisory Committee.

 If there is a conference you would like to attend, there is a possibility you may be eligible for a travel reimbursement.
 Information about travel grants will be made available at a later date.
-If you have any current questions, feel free to contact Praveen Mudunuri at email@example.com.
+If you have any current questions, feel free to contact Jolie Cornay

 There is a multitude of research groups that have frequent talks and guest speakers.
 Current groups include